p PROVISIONS AND CONTINGENT LIABILITIES

 The fluctuation in foreign currency exchange rates may have potential impact on the Statement of Profit and Loss, where any transaction has more than one currency or where assets/liabilities are denominated in a currency other than the functional currency of the entity.

 Considering the countries and economic environment in which the Company operates, its operations are subject to risks arising from fluctuations in exchange rates in those countries.
-The risks primarily relate to fluctuations in U.S. dollar and Euro, against the respective functional currencies (INR) of the Company.
+The risks primarily relate to fluctuations in U.S. dollar, Canadian dollar and Australian dollar, against the respective functional currencies (INR) of the Company.

 The Company, as per its risk management policy, uses foreign exchange and other derivative instruments primarily to hedge foreign exchange.
 The Company does not use derivative financial instruments for trading or speculative purposes.